infinit-luffy/RoboVerse/docs/source/metasim/get_started/advanced/viser/usage.md

 ## Notes

-- The demo uses headless mode by default (viser for visualization, not simulator's viewer)
+- Viser uses headless mode by default (viser for visualization, not simulator's viewer)
-- All control modes preserve the initial robot pose defined in the demo script
+- All control modes preserve the initial robot pose defined in your environment
-- Reset functionality in both Joint Control and IK Control returns to the demo-defined initial pose
+- Reset functionality returns to the environment's initial configuration
 - Multiple control modes can be enabled simultaneously
+- The system automatically handles different environment types (gym-style and standard RLTaskEnv)